h-serizawa/vertica-extension-functions/README.md

     Assembles data into array grouped by keys.
 It can support ARRAY and ROW complex type.

+- MallocInfo function

+    Logs the output of malloc_info() system call on initiator node.

 Enjoy your life with Vertica!!